infinum/eightshift-docs/docs/guides/config.md

 Method that returns every string prefixed with project prefix based on project type.

 It converts all spaces and "_" with "-", also it converts all characters to lowercase.
-Also it appends project prefix defined in the class-config.php.
+Also, it appends project prefix defined in the class-config.php.

 Example 1:
 ```php